v1k0d3n/containerlab-on-ocp/README.md

 # Containerlab/Clabernetes on OpenShift

-A **modular, production-ready** demonstration of running Containerlab network topologies on OpenShift using Containerlab (Clabernetes).
+A simple, modular demonstration of running Containerlab network topologies on OpenShift using Containerlab (Clabernetes).
 This project showcases enterprise networking architectures in a Kubernetes-native environment.

 ## **Project Architecture**